dmiotti/TryCoreML/README.md

-# Sample CoreML
+# Video with CoreML

 ## Overview

 This is a sample project that use CoreML with Apple provided `mlmodels`.
-Written in Swift 4, it shows a camera with live detection.
+Written in Swift 4, it shows a camera video with live detection.

 You should download `Inceptionv3`, `Resnet50`, `VGG16`, `GoogLeNetPlaces` machine learning models files from [here](https://developer.apple.com/machine-learning).